galenhuntington/hpre/README.md

 find it unsightly; commas were meant to sit comfortably after a word.
-Nevertheless, there is an argument that code is easier to scan with delimiters at the start of lines, and the community has largely settled on this style, so I have been adopting it.
+Nevertheless, there is an argument that code is easier to scan with delimiters at the start of lines, and the community has largely settled on this style, so I have been slowly adopting it.

 But the more important point is that it doesn’t fix the problem.
 Instead of the last item being exceptional, now the first is.
 Perhaps